extwiii/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+Then I repeated this process on track two in order to get more data points.I also did reverse track in order to collect more data.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images and angles thinking that this would increase my training data and generate better model.I also use ;eft and right camera images wirh correction rates 0.2 to angle , in order to recover my car when it goes outside of model.

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 5730*3*2=34380 number of data points.
+I then preprocessed this data by cropping 70px from top and 25px fro bottom to increase calculation speed.

 I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 3 as evidenced by my model.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.